 Custom watch faces leverage a dynamic, digital canvas that can include colors, animations, and contextual information.

-Creating a watch face for Wear OS by Google involves visualizing time clearly, just as you would for a traditional watch face.
+Creating a watch face for Wear OS involves visualizing time clearly, just as you would for a traditional watch face.
 Wear devices provide advanced capabilities for watch faces that you can leverage in your designs, such as vibrant colors, dynamic backgrounds, animations, and data integration.
 However, there are also many design considerations to take into account.

 Plan the implementation of the watch face